lubuntu-team/manual/source/2/2.3/2.3.3/Skanlite.rst

 Customizing
 -----------
 To customize your settings for Skanlite press the :guilabel:`Settings` button.
 To choose where to save your scans enter the path in the :guilabel:`Save Location` field or press the button to the right.
+To ask what to save what you are scanning change the :guilabel:`Save mode` menu :menuselection:`Open the save dialog for every image`.